 These facilities are available on campus.

-All of the learning materials and test books required to complete this course will be provided.
+All of the learning and assessment resources required to complete this course will be provided.

 In order to receive this qualification, thirty-three units must be completed satisfactorily: